tomasbasham/ember-cli-scss-lint/README.md

     ...
 ```

-For more information on the available rules see the [scsslint linters documentation](https://github.com/causes/scss-lint/blob/master/lib/scss_lint/linter/README.md).
+For more information on the available rules see the [scss-lint linters documentation](https://github.com/causes/scss-lint/blob/master/lib/scss_lint/linter/README.md).

 ## Development